Here are my recommendations for a good-quality Te Araroa Gear list. The Te Araroa is known for being hard on gear, with lots of rain and mud.

 And don’t forget a good quality ultralight pillow and a pack liner to ensure everything stays dry during the inevitable wet weather.

-Read the review of the Best Sleeping Pads for Thru Hiking
+Read More: Best Sleeping Pads for Thru-Hiking

 Footwear for Te Araroa